raspberrypilearning/blender-snowman/en/step_5.md

 ![Resize the cone](images/blender-resize-cone.png)

-+ After you have resized the cone, move the cone onto the side of the snowman's head, just where the nose should be using the move handles:
++ After you have resized the cone, use the move handles to shift it onto the side of the snowman's head, just where the nose should be:

 ![Arrow end handles](images/blender-handles-menu-1.png)